Dampness in Masonry and Timber

 Moisture from external sources such as rain and high ground levels will also enter a building unless design and materials prevent that.

 Climatic extremes also cause moisture to enter buildings via flooding.

 The specialist surveyor, therefore, must be knowledgeable.
-However, he is also often the specifier and manager of remedial works.
-Thus he needs a working knowledge of procedures, health and safety, materials and installation.
+However, they must are often the specifier and manager of remedial works.
+Thus they will need a working knowledge of procedures, health and safety, materials and installation.

 The main categories of moisture ingress in masonry are –